fabric8io/fabric8/docs/getStarted.md

 ## Getting Started

-The quickest way to get started on your laptop is to run Openshift V3 locally:
+The quickest way to get started on your laptop is to run OpenShift V3 locally:

 ### Get OpenShift V3